vhx/vhx-node/README.md

-# VHX Node.js API Bindings
+# VHX Node.js API Client

 You can sign up for a VHX account at https://vhx.tv.